clhenrick/clhenrick.io/content/blog/2025-02-01-react-a11y-modal-dialog.md

 You may also view and run this code by downloading or cloning the corresponding [react-a11y-modal-dialog-demo repository on Github](https://github.com/clhenrick/react-a11y-modal-dialog-demo).

+## Credits

+The following folks helped inform this blog post, either directly or indirectly, so I would like to thank them here.

+I would like to give a special thanks and shout out to [Aaron Mendez](#) for peer reviewing this blog post prior to publishing it.
+He clarified some crucial bits about the dialog's accessibility features and suggested using an assertion for checking the React props relating to the dialog's accessible name.
+Thank you Aaron!

+A big thank you to [Praise Agbabiaka](https://www.linkedin.com/in/praise-agbabiaka/) from the A11Y Slack on sharing her feedback relating to focus management when cleaning up the dialog's child state in React by unmounting the dialog when not shown.

+Another big thank you to my coworker [Ri Le](https://riledigital.com) about using `position 0` to prevent the Safari position jump bug when closing the dialog.

+I would also like to thank [Scott O'Hara](https://www.scottohara.me), [Adrian Rosseli](https://adrianroselli.com), and [Mayank](https://mayank.co/blog) for their previous writings about the HTML dialog element which helped informed this post.

 ## Further Reading

 Thanks for reading this blog post, it was a long one!
 I sincerely hope that it gives you a "good enough" starting point for creating an accessible and reusable modal dialog component with React.
 Perhaps you even learned a thing or two about web accessibility, whether specific to modal dialogs or more generally speaking.
 If so please feel free to let me know by dropping me a short message either via the [contact form](/contact/) on this website or a mention on [Mastodon]({{ metadata.socialLinks.get('Mastodon') }}).